jpschewe/fll-sw/docs/SetupInstructions.md

       1. Note that you will need a username and password to access all pages that can make changes or display information that the teams should not see.
 Other pages can be viewable by the general public, so the network can be shared.
       1. From the score entry computers and scoreboard computers make sure you can also get to this page, replacing localhost with the IP address of the server
       * You can find links to copy to the score entry computers at the bottom of the main page
-      1. When done for the day shutdown tomcat by going to bin and running stop-tomcat.bat.
   1. Subjective
       1. Follow the instructions above for installing Java
       1. Unzip subjective.zip to a location on the computer